pragmint/open-practices/capabilities/deployment-automation.md

 ### [Flexible Infrastructure](/capabilities/flexible-infrastructure.md) - Upstream

-Flexible Infrastructure, such as that using cloud services and containerization, supports Deployment Automation by allowing environments to be provisioned and configured automatically.
+Flexible Infrastructure, such as those using cloud services and/or containerization, supports Deployment Automation by allowing environments to be provisioned and configured automatically.
 Using technologies like virtualization and container orchestration makes it easier to automate deployments across different environments.
 Having a flexible infrastructure enhances deployment automation by enabling rapid scaling and consistent environment setups.

 ### [Continuous Delivery](/capabilities/continuous-delivery.md) - Downstream